 - Maintaining a pleasant and appropriate temperature for female genitalia to function properly.

 - Retaining personal odors (created by pheromones) that transmit sexual signals to stimulate a partner’s libido.

-- Prevent irritation in the genital area during sex, as friction could cause redness and discomfort.
+- Preventing irritation in the genital area during sex, as friction could cause redness and discomfort.

 Reasons for not shaving pubic hair

-If you’re still not convinced whether you want to remove your pubic hair or not, pay attention to these reasons that will convince you why it’s better to leave things as they are (or, simply trim them back a bit).
+If you’re still not convinced about whether you want to remove your pubic hair or not, have a look at these reasons, because we think they’ll convince you that it’s better to leave things as they are (or, simply trim them back a bit).

 Your skin suffers

-Getting rid of pubic hair irritates and inflames hair follicles, leaving open wounds (that aren’t seen by the naked eye).
-Constant shaving also causes painful ingrown hairs, or burns if using wax, or even just cuts if using a blade.
+Getting rid of pubic hair irritates and inflames hair follicles, leaving open wounds that aren’t seen by the naked eye.
+Constant shaving also causes painful ingrown hairs.
+You can also get burns if using wax, and cuts if using a razor.

-Wax hair removal is one of the most dangerous systems for the pubic region.
+Wax hair removal is one of the most dangerous procedures for the pubic region.
 It causes redness and weakens the pores.

-When this is combined with the moisture and temperature from that region, it becomes a stew pot for cultivating bacteria and group A streptococcus.
-And if you don’t have any hair, there’s nothing to prevent it from entering your body!
+When this is combined with the moisture and temperature in that area, it becomes a breeding ground for bacteria and group A streptococcus.
+If you don’t have any hair in the area, then there’s nothing to prevent bacteria from entering your body!